 We ask all teachers to greet every child individually as they enter the classroom every morning.
 This should be with a verbal greeting and a physical greeting such as: high five or fist pump.
 Equally, at the end of every day, children should say farewell with a physical and verbal greeting.
 In reception and year 1, this is done in a more informal approach and children are greeted in the classroom once they are settled.
-Adaptations should and would be made for children who need it.
+Adaptations will be made for children who need it or who have neurodiversity.